Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Discussion

 The role of permeability in the EM response also has implications for how simulations involving conductive, permeable casings can be achieved numerically.
 On a practical note, when discretizing the casing with standard finite volume or finite element codes, the mesh must be fine-enough in the radial direction in order to be able to simulate a poloidal current.
 This could not be accomplished if the mesh was only a single cell wide.
 By using a cylindrical mesh, we are able to sufficiently refine the mesh without enormous computational cost.
 However, a cylindrical mesh is limited in the geometries that can be simulated.
-To simulate more complex, 3D scenarios, multiple authors have suggested replacing a conductive casing with a series of electric dipoles \citep{cuevas_analytical_2014} or using a related method of moments approach \citep{kohnke_method_2018, tang_three-dimensional_2015} for simulations.
+Horizontal or deviated wellbore geometries cannot be captured with a cylindrically symmetric mesh.
+To simulate more complex, 3D scenarios, multiple authors have suggested replacing a conductive casing with a series of current elements or electric dipoles \citep{cuevas_analytical_2014}, or using a related method of moments approach \citep{kohnke_method_2018, tang_three-dimensional_2015} for simulations.
 Several authors have suggested that such approaches could be extended to include the impacts of permeability by including a model of magnetic dipoles along the axis of the casing (e.g. \cite{patzer_steel-cased_2017, kohnke_method_2018}).
 However, this would imply that the anomalous currents are in the azimuthal direction, which is not what we observe in a grounded-source EM experiment.
 How to capture the effects of permeability in a practical manner in 3D numerical simulations is an area for future research.
+A further complicating factor is that, in practice, the magnetic permeability of steel casings is generally unknown.
+Thus there are also research opportunities in the development of strategies for estimating casing properties from EM data.